bcrist/footlang/doc/src/arrays/index.md

 An array is a constant number of homogeneous values (i.e. having the same type), laid out sequentially in memory.
 A single value within the array is known as an _element_.
 Each element in an array is identified by its _index_.
 The type of the index must be a fixed point type, a unit type, or a union containing only unit type fields.

 ## Array Types
-The `[ ... ]` prefix operator turns an element type into an array type.
+The `[ ... ]` operator turns an element type into an array type.
 The type of the index is placed within the brackets, and the type of the element is placed on the right.
 ```foot
 A :: [u4] u32       // 16 elements, indexed 0-15
 B :: [bool] s64     // 2 elements, indexed by false and true